By Nyesha Stone

 What other university takes their students on road trips to investigate?
 These students now have that “real-life experience” jobs will be looking for once they graduate, so they’re already ahead of the game.

-“We have the most interesting and diverse and talented students around,” said Daley Hampton.
+“We have the most interesting and diverse and talented students around,” said Hampden Daley.

 She didn’t go on the trip but she did play a role in preparing the students to be able to take on the task with ease.